 Performance: Total trips per hour is an industry standard used to measure the efficiency and impact of public transit systems.
 It is determined by dividing the annual ridership by the hours the buses are on route.
 Atomic City Transit began service in October 2007 and had steady ridership through 2013.
-Ridership increased 120% from approximately

-255,000 riders in 2007-2008 (the first full year of operation) to over 562,000 in 2011-2012.
+Ridership increased 120% from approximately 255,000 riders in 2007-2008 (the first full year of operation) to over 562,000 in 2011-2012.
 Services have also expanded with the addition of AM/PM peak service in 2008, the addition of routes that serve the Eastern Area neighborhoods and Pajarito Cliffs Site in 2010, and seasonal shuttle service to Bandelier National Monument.
 From the first full year of operation through 2013, the number of passenger trips per hour of operation has been approximately 20.
 For 2014 and subsequent years the ridership numbers have decreased, but are still above the national average as depicted in Figure 4.
 The performance indicator from July 1, 2015, through June 30, 2016, is 13.32 passenger trips per hour.
 Although the trend is a decrease in trips per hour since 2013, reaching double-digits in passenger trips per hour is considered to be a successful ridership program in the transit industry.
-The other important factors that can be correlated to this decrease in ridership are lower fuel prices and thus an increase in use of personal vehicles.
+The other important factors that can be correlated to this decrease in ridership are lower fuel prices as well as an extensive service plan implementation changing almost every route.
+A drop in ridership is typical when making such changes until the ridership understands how to use the new timetables and services.